-As a mother of three I find myself all too often struggling to find enough hours in the day to get everything done.
+As a mother of four I find myself all too often struggling to find enough hours in the day to get everything done.
 We get so caught up in schedules, activities and life that it can sometimes we difficult to remember to slow down.
 I am guilty of this when it comes to the kitchen and recently was reminded how important it is to teach my children to cook.
 There are so many benefits to this that go far beyond just showing them how a recipe is made and I am thrilled to share that with you today… along with a recipes that our family is simply loving!
 We hope you enjoy this simple and delicious recipe for thai pinapple fried rice!

 First of all… yes cooking with kids can be a lot more work and time consuming, but there are several ways to make it more enjoyable for everyone.
 For this recipe I recommend you pick up some of Uncle Ben’s Ready Rice.
 I love using these for recipes because you literally just pop it in the microwave, cook it for 90 seconds and it’s ready.
 No need to add water or measure anything out!